Serious injuries: Person hit by bus in Tauranga

-A part of Cameron Rd is closed after a person was hit by a bus this morning.
+Cameron Rd has reopened after a person was hit by a bus this morning.

-A police spokeswoman said police were called to the incident between 19th and 20th Ave about 7.15am and the person has serious injuries.
+A police spokeswoman said police were called to the incident between 19th and 20th Ave about 7.15am.

-A reporter at the scene said traffic was being diverted down 20th Ave away.
-There are two stationary buses in the cordon.

 A St John spokesperson said it received a call to an incident on Cameron Rd, Tauranga at 7.16am today.